Sponsor and status

 115th Congress (2017–2019)

-This resolution was introduced on February 3, 2017, in a previous session of Congress, but was not enacted.
+This resolution was introduced on February 3, 2017, in a previous session of Congress, but it did not receive a vote.

 Feb 3, 2017